slimbootloader/documentation/source/getting-started/build-host-setup.rst

 Building on Windows
 ^^^^^^^^^^^^^^^^^^^^^

-Supported environment: **Microsoft Visual Studio 2015 or Microsoft Visual Studio 2017 Community Require**
+Supported environment: **Microsoft Visual Studio 2015 or Microsoft Visual Studio 2017 Community**

 Install the **exact** versions (if specified) of the following tools to the designated directories: